nightscout/trio-docs/docs/EN/operate/interface.md

 1. (Tap "Meal" to go back and edit the meal entry) <b>Not implemented yet.</b>
 2. Tap "Close" to close the calculator.
 The meal entry will be discarded and deleted, and it will also be removed from Nightscout and Apple Health if you are using those services.
-3. Tap "Continue without bolus" if you want to save the meal entry but you don't want to bolus.
+3. Tap "Continue without bolus" if you want to save the meal entry, but you don't want to bolus.
-4. Tap on the "Recommended Bolus" amount to add it as a bolus amount.
-Finally, tap "Enact Bolus".
+4. Tap on the "Recommended Bolus" amount to add it to the bolus amount.
+Finally, tap "Enact Bolus."

 ```{image} ../resources/img/Calculator_6_Amount_Selected.png
 :alt: Enact Bolus